-Y-12 National Security Complex Uranium Processing Facility.
-This project is very early in the design phase; the conceptual design has not been approved by the National Nuclear Security Administration (NNSA).
-This project was selected by the Board and NNSA to help establish a mutual understanding of the new DOE Order 413.3A safety expectations and to demonstrate early incorporation of safety into the design of this complex facility.
-While the maturity of the design would likely meet the expectations for previous facility designs, it does not currently meet the new DOE Order 413.3A expectations the Board believes necessary to incorporate safety early in the design.
+Y-12 National Security Complex, Uranium Processing Facility.
+This project is very early in the design phase; the conceptual design has not been approved by NNSA.
+This project was selected by the Board and NNSA to help establish a mutual understanding of safety expectations under the new DOE Order 413.3A and to demonstrate early incorporation of safety into the design of this complex facility.
+In light of progress made in the past several months, the Board believes the safety basis controls identified for the facility at the conceptual level of design provide an adequate basis for continuing the design process into the preliminary design phase.
+This project will be removed from the Board's listing of facilities of greatest concern.

-Hanford K-Basin Closure Sludge Treatment Project.
+Hanford, K-Basin Closure Sludge Treatment Project.
 The design of this project is almost complete, and the project is approaching the start of construction.
-The Board is concerned that the safety basis document submitted to DOE for approval is not based on the current design of the system.
-Further, some of the safety systems are still being designed and need additional analysis to demonstrate if they can adequately perform their safety function.
-The safety basis document does not validate that system safety controls will protect the public and workers.
+The Board is concerned that the safety basis document submitted to DOE for approval was not based on the current design of the system and does not ensure that safety systems will perform credited safety functions.
+Consistent with the Board's concern, DOE evaluated the safety basis document and issued its safety evaluation report with conditions of approval that halted procurement activity until the design could be assured of performing credited safety functions.
+Design issues associated with the safety systems that were raised by the Board have been formally documented for resolution by the project.
+The baseline schedule for the project is being reevaluated.
+Resolution of safety and operational issues will likely result in delaying the start of operations.